gramineproject/gramine/CONTRIBUTING.rst

    - 3 approving maintainers
    - 2 approving maintainers and 5 days since the PR was created

-   If the author is a |nbsp| maintainer the limits are lowered by 1.
+   If the author is a maintainer the limits are lowered by 1.

 Additional reviews from anyone are welcome.